HugoBlox/theme-academic-cv/content/it/rules/index.md

 share: false
 # markup: mmark
 url_pdf: /it/rules/gbpn-rules.pdf
-# # # # can be compiled into pdf with: pandoc index.md --pdf-engine=xelatex -o gpbn-rules.pdf
+# can be compiled into pdf with the script /scripts/generate_pdf.sh
 ---